-Working Families members have access to the following guides and factsheets which have been designed to support you and your organisation:
+Working Families members have access to the following toolkits, guides and policies for employers which have been designed to support you and your organisation:

-This guide is designed to help you navigate and construct your own multi-faceted business case.
+This guide for employers is designed to help you navigate and construct your own multi-faceted business case.

-Model policies for you to use or adapt for your own organisation.
+Model policies for employers to use or adapt for your own organisation.

 This checklist is intended to help you review the policies, processes and supporting materials that you have put in place to support parents and carers in your workplace.
 It is not intended to be an exhaustive list of all the areas for consideration, but should provide a basic framework and starting point.

-This guide is intended to give practical advice on some of the key issues and challenges of effectively implementing flexible working.
+This guide for employers is intended to give practical advice on some of the key issues and challenges of effectively implementing flexible working.